CINM (Cinnamon): A Compilation Infrastructure for Heterogeneous Compute In-Memory and Compute Near-Memory Paradigms: CINM (Cinnamon): Compilation for in and near memory computing

-The \upmem{} abstraction also enables configuring the number of tasklets per DPU and allocating buffers in both the private WRAM and the MRAM.
-For synchronization, \upmem{} introduces operations that can be ultimately mapped to the UPMEM \texttt{barrier\_wait} function calls for all threads.
+The \upmem{} abstraction also enables configuring the number of tasklets per DPU and allocating buffers in both the private WRAM and the MRAM. \rev{ The number of tasklets can be configured by the user.
+By default, \cname{} uses values that are empirically extracted for different operations and different tensor sizes.
+For instance, for the matmul operation, the best-performing results for large-size tensors were achieved by setting the tasklets to 16. } For synchronization, \upmem{} introduces operations that can be ultimately mapped to the UPMEM \texttt{barrier\_wait} function calls for all threads.

 ~\\ \textbf{Adding new devices} Adding a new hardware target to \cname{} requires defining a new dialect (capturing device intrinsics) and implementing the necessary conversions.
 If it supports operations that are not in the \cinm{} registered operations, which is not very common in these kinds of architectures, the \cinm{} dialect would need to be updated to achieve automation.
 However, in general, the abstractions in \cinm{}, \cim{} and \cnm{} are reused as-is for other architectures.